TheCleverDire/GemsCraft/README.md

 Special thanks to fragmer, for creating fCraft!
 Special thanks to Jonty800, GlennMR and LaoTszy for their hard work with
 800Craft!
 Also thank you to DingusBungus and LeChosenOne for your dedication to LegendCraft!
-I would have never gotten into this mess if I had never joined Rising Embers.
+I would have never have heard of fCraft and the related/forked software if I hadn't been told about Rising Embers!

 ##Installation